vectara/vectara-docs/www/docs/api-reference/search-apis/search.md

 enables you to evaluate the likelihood of an AI-generated summary being factually correct based on search results.
 This calibrated score can range from `0.0` to `1.0`.
-A higher scores indicates a greater probability of being factually accurate, while a lower score indicate a greater probability of hallucinations.
+A higher scores indicates a greater probability of being factually accurate, while a lower score indicates a greater probability of hallucinations.

 In your summarization request, set the `factual_consistency_score` field to `true`.